 We are grateful to the Notary Foundation of BC for its financial support of our report.

 What we’re doing

-West Coast LEAF is excited to be embarking on an innovative project in partnership with the YWCA-Metro Vancouver called Dismantling the Barriers to Reporting Sexual Assault.
-To assess the current barriers and identify promising directions for change, we are talking to women who have experienced sexual assault about their experiences reporting or not reporting.
-Their firsthand knowledge will be foundational to the project.
+West Coast LEAF is excited to be collaborating with the YWCA-Metro Vancouver on an innovative project called Dismantling the Barriers to Reporting Sexual Assault.
+To assess the current barriers and identify promising directions for change, we are talking to women who have been sexually assaulted about their experiences reporting or not reporting.
+Their firsthand knowledge is foundational to the project.
 We are also conducting interviews with experts in academia and across the criminal justice system.

 The project aims to identify strategies to reduce barriers in the justice system for sexual assault survivors through dialogue among key stakeholders– including frontline anti-violence activists and service providers, police, former Crown, retired judges, academics, and defense counsel.
 How can the justice system better support victims of sexual assault while also respecting the constitutional and human rights of accused persons?

 Building on our history

 This project builds on West Coast LEAF’s long history of work on sexual assault law and policy.
 Since 1999, our rights-based youth workshops have been addressing violence, stereotypes, and sexual consent through a gendered lens; dispelling victim-blaming myths; and inspiring youth to resist the culture of violence.
 Recently, we intervened in the Canadian Judicial Council inquiry that recommended that former judge Robin Camp be removed from the bench for his egregious comments about a sexual assault complainant.
 And in early 2016, we intervened in College of Massage Therapists of BC v Scott to ensure that the public can be meaningfully protected from practitioners who have been reported for sexual violence.